-Pass Merit Distin ection Learning aim A: Explore the current structure of the sector through investigation of the local retail environment A.P1 Explore the retail provision in your local area including the current nature and structure.
-A.M1 Analyse how local retail businesses are structured, satisfying differing customer needs.
-A.P2 Investigate the range of job roles, entry points and progression opportunities available locally in contrasting retail businesses.
+Pass Merit Distin ction Learning aim A: Explore the current structure of the sector through investigation of the local retail environment A.P1 Explore the retail provision in your local area including the current nature and structure.
+A.P2 Investigate the range of A.M1 Analyse how local retail businesses are structured, satisfying differing customer needs. • A.P2 Investigate the range of job roles, entry points and progression opportunities available locally in contrasting retail businesses.
 AB.D1 Evaluate how trends and changes in the UK consumer market have impacted on two contrasting national retailers.
 Learning aim B: Investigate how the retail sector has responded to change and trends B.P3 Explain how the retail environment and social trends are affecting a local retail business.
-B.M2 Assess how a retail business' ability to respond to change improves its competitiveness.
-Learning aim C: Examine the importance of the supply chain and stock control management to the success of retail business C.D2 Evaluate the effectiveness of the C.P4 Explain how the process of distributing goods through different channels from manufacturer to customer C.M3 Analyse the impact of digital technological developments on retailing, the supply chain and stock C.D3 supply chain and stock control on the success of a specific retail business. differs in two businesses.
-C.P5 Investigate the impact digital technology has on the retail and logistic processes of two contrasting businesses. control.
+B.M2 Assess how a retail business' ability to respond to change improves its competitiveness. • Learning aim C: Examine the importance of the supply chain and stock control management to the success of retail business C.D2 Evaluate the effectiveness of the C.P4 Explain how the process of distributing goods through different channels from manufacturer to customer differs in two businesses.
+C.M3 Analyse the impact of digital technological developments on retailing, the supply chain and stock control. supply chair control on th of a specific business.
+C.D3 Evaluate the digital techn had on proc supply chain and stock control on the success of a specific retail business.
+C.P5 Investigate the impact digital technology has on the retail and logistic processes of two contrasting businesses.
 Evaluate the impact digital technology has had on processes of a specific retail business.